Flowpack/neos-debug/README.md

         slowQueryAfter: 10
 ```

+Note: this plugin adds its own SQL logger via an aspect during runtime.
+If you have a custom logger enabled,
+it will be wrapped and its functionality should remain.
+If you experience any issues, disable this
+plugin and check if the problem persists.

 ### 🚫 Close

 To shutdown the debug console simply close it.
 If you'd like to persist the active debug state you can add a `true` to the method